Hawaii Technology Academy

 Hawaii Technology Academy (HTA) is a public charter school in the U.S. state of Hawaii.

 About

-Hawaii Technology Academy (HTA) is a Hawaiian public charter school.
-There are sites across the state's islands, with the largest on Oahu.
+Hawaii Technology Academy (HTA) is a public charter school in Hawai'i that serves near to 1,700 students across the islands of Kaua'i, Maui, O'ahu and Hawai'i Island, with the largest on Oahu.
 HTA uses a blended learning model.
 It uses a combination of face-to-face instruction, virtual instruction, and independent learning.
-An involved Learning Coach, or adult responsible for mentoring, monitoring and motivating students’ learning at home is a defining aspect of HTA.
+An involved Learning Coach, or adult responsible for mentoring, monitoring and motivating students' learning at home is a defining aspect of HTA.

 Education style

 HTA offers students a blended experience with face-to-face and virtual instruction as well as independent learning.
 Students receive face-to-face instruction from teachers at their designated learning center, or live instruction from a teacher through the use of a virtual learning platform.
 Students also work from home with their parent as a learning coach to complete online and teacher-created curriculum.

 Location

 HTA's main office and primary learning center is currently located in Waipahu, Hawaii.
 HTA operates across the entire state, with learning centers in Hilo and Kona, as well as other learning locations across Maui and Kauai.

 During summer 2016, HTA moved its Oahu building to 94-450 Mokuola Street, Waipahu, Hawaii.

 HTA serves students in four main locations: